mikependon/RepoDB.NET/pages/operations/query.md

 ## Query

-This method is used to query a record from the database.
+This method is used to fetch the rows from the database.

-##### Supported Data Providers
+#### Data Providers

 Below are the supported data providers by this operation.